 There will be brief sight reading at the live audition.

-All voice applicants require the submission of a pre-screen recording (audio or video; video preferred) by the December application deadline.
+All voice applicants require the submission of a pre-screen recording (video required) by the deadline.
 Read the required method for submitting your recording.
 You will need to register and submit your pre-screen by the deadline.
 CDs or DVDs are not permitted.

 This pre-screen recording must be accompanied and should include representative pieces that fulfill the audition requirements (below).
 They do not have to be the repertoire you plan to sing for your audition.
 All works are to be performed from memory.
-If you are invited for a live audition, a staff accompanist will be provided by Boston Conservatory.
+If you are invited for a live audition, a staff accompanist will be provided at the Boston audition location.

 - An Italian art song

 - An art song in German or French